Soul hunger often begins as a quiet, persistent feeling that something in your life needs to shift.

 This discomfort isn’t a sign that something’s wrong.
 It’s a sign that something’s awakening.

-As James Hollis, the Jungian analyst, reminds us:
+As James Hollis, the Jungian analyst who is deeply inspiring to me, reminds us:

 If there is such a thing as a soul, then it is the soul that ultimately tips the balance toward change, towards a more authentic stance in the world.

-When we understand the meaning of our soul hunger and learn to listen to its messages, we begin the most important journey of our lives: the journey back to ourselves.
-From that place of authentic connection, everything else—our relationships, our purpose, our peace—begins to align naturally.
+When we understand the meaning of our soul hunger and begin listening to its messages, we start the most important journey of our lives: the journey of growing our relationship with ourselves.

 If you feel called, please leave a comment below.
 We’d love to hear from you!